opensearch-project/documentation-website/_im-plugin/index-context.md

 ## Available Templates for Context

-Following templates are available to be used through the `context` parameter as of today:
+Following templates are available to be used through the `context` parameter as of OpenSearch 2.17:

 1. logs
 2. metrics